 - Include a note with your returned check stating “Return of erroneous refund check because (give brief explanation of the reason for returning the refund check).”

 - Submit the check to the appropriate IRS location (look at the bottom text line in front of the words “TAX REFUND” on your refund check)

 If you receive a paper check and have cashed it:

 - Write a check, money order, etc. and send to the appropriate IRS location

-- If you no longer have access to a copy of the check, call the IRS at 800.829.1040 and explain that you need information to repay a cashed refund check
+- If you no longer have access to a copy of the check, call the IRS at 800.829.1040 and explain to the IRS assistor that you need instructions on how to repay a cashed refund check

 - Write on the check/money order: Payment of Erroneous Refund, the tax period for which the refund was issued, and your taxpayer identification number